SkylerThaCreator/platformer-tutorial/01_window_Xnite/README.md

 #  Xnite Platformer

-This README was made during development of Xnite to help organize and track progress on dev of **Xnite**.
+This README was made during development of **Xnite** to help organize and track progress.

 **Xnite** is a full-featured 2D platformer where you play as a knight who can run, jump, dash, double jump, and wall jump through a zombie-infested island.
 Your goal?
 Rescue the princess, or something.